Elody-07/AWR-Adaptive-Weighting-Regression/README.md

 4. Modify `./config.py` according to your setting.
 5. Run code `python test.py`

+New: We provide HourGlass network and a pretrained model on HourGlass-1stage.
+You can set `load_model='./results/hourglass_1.pth'` to run the code.

 ### Citation

 If you find our work useful in your research, please citing: